 These bare minimum requirements are sufficient for running GCHP at C24.
-The are adequate for trying GCHP out, and for learning purposes.
+They are adequate for trying GCHP out, and for learning purposes.
+Please note that we recommend running at C90 or greater for scientific applications.

 - 6 cores

 - 32 GB of memory

 - 100 GB of storage for input and output data